robhagemans/monobit/README.md

 ##### Metrics

 _Metrics_ are properties that affect how the font is rendered.
+There are per-glyph metrics and global metrics.

-They are:
+Global metrics are:
 - `direction`: Direction of writing.
 At present, only `left-to-right` is supported.
+- `leading`: Additional line spacing (i.e. vertical spacing in a horizontal font) in excess of the `pixel-height`.

+Per-glyph metrics are:
 - `offset` (_x_ _y_ pair): The shift from the _glyph origin_ to the _raster origin_.
 - `tracking`: Spacing following the glyph raster (i.e. to the right in a left-to-right font).
-- `leading`: Spacing between lines of text rasters (i.e. vertical spacing in a horizontal font).
-- `kerning`: Adjustment to tracking for specific glyph pairs.
+- `kern-to`: Adjustment to tracking for specific glyph pairs.
 E.g. the pair `AV` may have negative kerning, so that they are displayed tighter than they otherwise would.
+Such an adjustment is specified in the `kern-to` property of the `A` glyph, as a pair of the label for the `V` glyph and a numeric adjustment value.

+The per-glyph metrics (except `kern-to`) may be specified globally, in which case they apply to all glyphs.

 ##### Characteristics